Sleep Apnea Solutions for Babies, Toddlers and Children

 your baby's sleep apnea is of the obstructive or mixed type.

-Sleep Apnea Solutions for Toddlers and Older
+Sleep Apnea Solutions for Toddlers and Older Children

-- The peak age for sleep
+The peak age for

-apnea in children
+apnea in kids

 is between 2 and 6 years old.
 This is an age where a child's tonsils